CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 The estimator to fit unknown coefficients in Aalen's additive model is located in ``estimators`` under ``AalenAdditiveFitter``.
-For this exercise, we will use the regime dataset and include the catagorical variables ``un_continent_name`` (eg: Asia, North America,...), the ``regime`` type (eg: monarchy, civilan,...) and the year the regime started in, ``start_year``.
+For this exercise, we will use the regime dataset and include the categorical variables ``un_continent_name`` (eg: Asia, North America,...), the ``regime`` type (eg: monarchy, civilan,...) and the year the regime started in, ``start_year``.